ericafenyo/bike-diary-api/README.md

 # The Habit Diary API
-The main API for the Habit Diary application
+The main API for the [Bike Diary](https://github.com/ericafenyo/bike-diary) application